milvus-io/milvus/docs/design_docs/milvus_proto.md

 ```

 ## ReleasePartitions
-Release partitions data from cache of query node.
+Release partitions data from cache of QueryNode.
 Return a `common.Status`(see [common.Status](#status)) to tell client whether the operation is successful.
 ```
 rpc ReleasePartitions(ReleasePartitionsRequest) returns (common.Status) {}
 ```